-RGS GOAL 1 CREATE A COMPACT URBAN AREA STRATEGY 1.1 Contain urban development within Role of Municipalities 1.1.3 Adopt Regional Context Statements which: a) depict the Urban Containment Boundary on a map, generally consistent with the Regional Land Use Designations map (Map 2); b) provide municipal population, dwelling unit und employment projections, with reference to guidelines contained in (RGS) Appendix Table A.1, and demonstrate how municipal plans will work towards accommodating the projected growth towards accommodating the projected growth the within the Urban Containment Boundary.
+The Regional Context Statement (RCS) Policy (e.g., provides examples of how the OCP is or can be made consistent with the 2040 RGS) RGS GOAL 1 CREATE A COMPACT URBAN AREA STRATEGY 1.1 Contain urban development within hin the Urban Containment Boundary.
+Role of Municipalities 1.1.3 Adopt Regional Context Statements which: a) depict the Urban Containment Boundary on a map, generally consistent with the Regional Land Use Designations map (Map 2); See OCP RCS Map: shows the City's Urban Containment Boundary (UCB), which is consistent with the MV RGS. b) provide municipal population, dwelling unit and employment projections, with reference to The 2040 RGS projection (estimates) for the City are: • Population = 275,000 guidelines contained in (KGS) Appendix Table A.1, and demonstrate how municipal plans will work Dwelling Units = 115,500 Employment = 181,000 towards accommodating the projected growth within the Urban Containment Boundary.
+The City's 2041 OCP projections (estimates) are consistent with the 2040 RGS, as follows: • Population = 280,000 Dwelling Units = 115,000 Employment = 180,000 The 2041 OCP enables the City to strive to achieve these projections, subject to long-term market forces, and government policies and support.
+The City will strive to achieve these projections by implementing the 2041 OCP and Area Plans, and undertaking demographic projection and policy refinements in collaboration with Metro Vancouver.
 The City considers that any City projection differences are deemed to be within acceptable RGS estimates (e.g., as such are affected by government policies and funding, the market, the economy, immigration policies).